christophemaillot/seeed/README.md

 Things that I'm planning to add to _seeed_ in a (near) future revision:

 - better error handling
-- array type and corresponding for loop
 - use more string slices instead of Strings
 - flags on remote block that tunes the behavior of the remote block (like muting the output, capturing the output to a variable, etc ...)
-- templating support on heredocs and remote blocks
-- load variables content from the local filesystem using yaml files
 - variables object type
 - more builtin functions:
   - _random()_ to generate a random string / password